Agustin-Mor/MTG-10k-Most-Popular-Cards-Dataset/README.md

 Information for MTG_Cards.csv can be found here.

 ## scrape.ipynb
-A jupyter notebook file for scrapping 10,000 most popular cards on [Card Kingdom](https://www.cardkingdom.com/).
+A jupyter notebook file for scrapping the 10,000 most popular cards on [Card Kingdom](https://www.cardkingdom.com/).

-Can be rerun in order to create a updated dataset.
+Can be rerun in order to create an updated dataset.